invoiceninja/invoiceninja.github.io/source/docs/basic-settings.md

 The defaults are system wide - company level defaults, this will applied at every level of the application they refer to.

-* **Auto bill**
-  * *Enabled* - A user a payment will be automatically attempted if a payment method is stored on file.
-  * *Enabled by default* - The client will be given the option to allow payment methods to be stored with the radio box selected.
-  * *Disabled by default* - The client will be given the option to allow payment methods to be stored with the radio box unselected.
-  * *Disabled* - No option is given, and auto billing is disabled.

-* **Payment Type** - This selector will set the default payment method.

 * **Invoice Payment Terms** - The payment term defined in 'days'.
 You can configure custom payment terms by clicking the **Configure Payment Terms** button

 * **Quote Valid Until** - Similar to Invoice Payment Terms, you will select a length of time in days, from the list of payment terms time lengths.

-* **Payment Emails**
-  * *Manual Payment Email* - Sends a payment notification to the client when a manual payment is applied
-  * *Online Payment Email* - Sends a payment notification to the client when an online payment has been processed.

 * **Terms and Footers** - The terms and footers text inputs allow you to define default for each.
 These will be injected into the document automagically for you.
 All you need to do is set it once here and we'll take care of the rest!
 Note, you can always override these values by editing them directly in the entity.